biobakery/fugassem/readme.md

 * **Option: --vector-list**

-	\<string\> a comma separated list of vector-based evidence files, such as protein-over-function type of files [ Default: None ].
+	\<string\> a comma separated list of vector-based evidence files, such as protein-over-function type of files.
-  --matrix-list MATRIX_LIST

 * **Option: --matrix-list**

-	\<string\> a comma separated list of matrix-based evidence files, such as protein-over-protein network type of file) [ Default: None ].
+	\<string\> a comma separated list of matrix-based evidence files, such as protein-over-protein network type of file).

 * **Option: --minimum-prevalence**

- 	\<fraction\> minimum prevalence of each protein family in normalized MTX stratified by taxa scaling to 1 [ Default: 0 ].
+ 	\<fraction\> minimum prevalence of each protein family in normalized MTX stratified by taxa scaling to 1.

 * **Option: --minimum-coverage**

-	\<fraction\> minimum fraction of annotated genes per taxon [ Default: 0 ].
+	\<fraction\> minimum fraction of annotated genes per taxon.

 * **Option: --minimum-number**

-	\<integral number\> minimum number of total genes per taxon [ Default: 0 ].
+	\<integral number\> minimum number of total genes per taxon.

 * **Parallelization Options**